-- patients who are hypersensitive to this drug or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
-For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING. - the peri-operative setting of coronary artery bypass graft surgery (CABG).
-Although ketorolac tromethamine has NOT been studied in this patient population, a selective COX-2 inhibitor NSAID studied in such a setting has led to an increased incidence of cardiovascular / thromboembolic events, deep surgical infections and sternal wound complications - the third trimester of pregnancy, because of risk of premature closure of the ductus arteriosus and prolonged parturition - labour and delivery because, through its prostaglandin synthesis inhibitory effect, it may adversely affect fetal circulation and inhibit uterine musculature, thus increasing the risk of uterine hemorrhage. - women who are breastfeeding, because of the potential for serious adverse reactions in nursing infants - severe uncontrolled heart failure - history of asthma, urticaria, or allergic-type reactions after taking ASA or other NSAIDs (i.e. complete or partial syndrome of ASA-intolerance rhinosinusitis, urticaria / angioedema, nasal polyps, asthma).
+- The peri-operative setting of coronary artery bypass graft surgery (CABG).
+Although ketorolac tromethamine has NOT been studied in this patient population, a selective COX-2 inhibitor NSAID studied in such a setting has led to an increased incidence of cardiovascular / thromboembolic events, deep surgical infections and sternal wound complications. - The third trimester of pregnancy, because of risk of premature closure of the ductus arteriosus and prolonged parturition. - Labour and delivery because, through its prostaglandin synthesis inhibitory effect, it may adversely affect fetal circulation and inhibit uterine musculature, thus increasing the risk of uterine hemorrhage. - Women who are breastfeeding, because of the potential for serious adverse reactions in nursing infants. - Severe uncontrolled heart failure. - Known hypersensitivity to ketorolac tromethamine or to other NSAIDs, including any of the components / excipients (see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING). - History of asthma, urticaria, or allergic-type reactions after taking ASA or other NSAIDs (i.e. complete or partial syndrome of ASA-intolerance - rhinosinusitis, urticaria / angioedema, nasal polyps, asthma).
 Fatal anaphylactoid reactions have occurred in such individuals.
-Individuals with the above medical problems are at risk of a severe reaction even if they have taken NSAIDs in the past without any adverse reactions.
-The potential for cross-reactivity between different NSAIDs must be kept in mind (see Z WARNINGS AND PRECAUTIONS: Hypersensitivity Reactions, Anaphylactoid Reactions). - active gastric / duodenal / peptic ulcer, active GI bleeding - inflammatory bowel disease. - cerebrovascular bleeding or other bleeding disorders - coagulation disorders, post-operative patients with high hemorrhagic risk or incomplete hemostasis in patients with suspected or confirmed cerebrovascular bleeding. - immediately before any major surgery and intraoperatively when hemostasis is critical because of the increased risk of bleeding - severe liver impairment or active liver disease - moderate to severe renal impairment (serum creatinine >442 mcmol / L and / or creatinine clearance <30 mL / min or 0.5 mL / sec) or deteriorating renal disease (individuals with lesser degrees of renal impairment are at risk of deterioration of their renal function when prescribed NSAIDs and must be monitored) (see 7 WARNINGS AND PRECAUTIONS, Renal). - known hyperkalemia (see 7 WARNINGS AND PRECAUTIONS: Renal, Fluid and Electrolyte Balance)
+Individuals with the above medical problems are at risk of a severe reaction even if they have taken NSAIDs in the past without any adverse reaction.
+The potential for cross-reactivity between different NSAIDs must be kept in mind (see 7 WARNINGS AND PRECAUTIONS: Immune, Anaphylactoid Reactions). - Active gastric / duodenal / peptic ulcer, active GI bleeding. - Inflammatory bowel disease. - Cerebrovascular bleeding or other bleeding disorders. - Coagulation disorders, post-operative patients with high hemorrhagic risk or incomplete hemostasis in patients with suspected or confirmed cerebrovascular bleeding. - Immediately before any major surgery and intraoperatively when hemostasis is critical because of the increased risk of bleeding. - Severe liver impairment or active liver disease. - Moderate to severe renal impairment (serum creatinine >442 mcmol / L and / or creatinine clearance <30 mL / min or 0.5 mL / sec) or deteriorating renal disease (individuals with lesser degrees of renal impairment are at risk of deterioration of their renal function when prescribed NSAIDs and must be monitored) (see 7 WARNINGS AND PRECAUTIONS, Renal). - Known hyperkalemia (see 7 WARNINGS AND PRECAUTIONS: Renal, Fluid and Electrolyte Balance).

-- concurrent use with other NSAIDs due to the absence of any evidence demonstrating synergistic benefits and potential for additive side effects (see 9.1 Serious Drug Interactions). - neuraxial (epidural or intrathecal) administration of Ketorolac Tromethamine Injection USP due to its alcohol content. - concomitant use with probenecid (see 9.1 Serious Drug Interactions). - concomitant use with oxpentifylline (see 9.1 Serious Drug Interactions). - children and adolescents aged less than 18 years.
+- Concurrent use with other NSAIDs due to the absence of any evidence demonstrating synergistic benefits and potential for additive side effects (see 9.1 Serious Drug Interactions). - Neuraxial (epidural or intrathecal) administration of Ketorolac Tromethamine Injection USP due to its alcohol content. - Concomitant use with probenecid (see 9.1 Serious Drug Interactions). - Concomitant use with pentoxifylline (also known as oxpentifylline) (see 9.1 Serious Drug Interactions). - Children and adolescents aged less than 18 years.